 Bimini

-Every winter from December to March, great hammerhead Sharks gather around the Bimini Islands in large numbers.
+Every winter, from December to March, great hammerhead sharks gather around the Bimini Islands in large numbers.
 Naturally shy and reserved, these huge sharks with their odd faces become curious in this location, closely approaching divers.
-Shark feeding is closely controlled due to the area’s marine park status.
-Those visiting the region might also encounter bull sharks, nurse sharks or Caribbean reef sharks.
-Although Bimini Island is a part of the Bahamas, it is located just 50 miles from Miami in the United States, making it possible to visit by boat in just three hours from the American city.
+Those visiting the region might also encounter bull sharks, nurse sharks, or Caribbean reef sharks.
+Although Bimini Island is part of the Bahamas, it is located just 50 miles (80km) from Miami in the United States, making it possible to visit by boat in just three hours from the American city.

 Cat Island